 Lemon Juice Might Prevent Kidney Stones

 Kidney stones occur when minerals crystallize and cause pain as they pass through the urinary tract.
-Food as well as certain medications can cause kidney stones, and genetics can play a role on your likeliness to experience one.10
+Food, as well as certain medications, can cause kidney stones, and genetics can play a role in your likeliness to experience one.10

 The citric acid found in lemons can help prevent kidney stones because it stops the crystals from forming.
 Lemon juice contains about 1.01g of citric acid, which can reduce the amount of calcium and other substances in the urinary tract system.11

 Furthermore, a study found that drinking four ounces of lemonade can boost citric levels by 142-346mg daily.
 They found that this decreased the amount of calcium found in urine by 39 mg.12

 If you’re looking to prevent kidney stones, try adding lemon juice to your diet.

 Lemon Juice Might Lower Stroke Risk